-The programme offers the chance to explore contemporary approaches to fine art across a range of disciplines in a lively and intellectually challenging atmosphere.
-The programme is supported by superb quality and easily accessible resource areas in printmaking, painting, photography, digital arts, video and sculpture.
-In addition to developing visual language skills and confidence with media, learning is also informed by historical and contemporary references, cultural and social contexts, and the requirements of professional practice on graduation.
-Students are supported throughout the programme to engage in live projects, competitions and exhibitions.
+This course gives you the chance to explore contemporary approaches to fine art across a range of disciplines making use of our excellent resources for printmaking, painting, photography, digital arts, video and sculpture.
+You will build confidence with various media, informed by historical and contemporary references, cultural and social contexts and the professional requirements you will need to meet when you graduate.
+We encourage our students to engage in live projects, competitions and exhibitions throughout the course.

-To view a gallery of our students’ work please visit our flickr website.
+To see a gallery of our students’ work please visit our flickr website.

-The course is delivered through studio practice, specialist media workshops, professional study components and a lively programme of lectures and seminars.
-The whole programme is designed to provide students with an informed and critical understanding of contemporary practices and debates.
-Above all, the course encourages the development of a creative and critical intelligence capable of integrating innovative thinking with practical ability.
-As well as being able to explore and question the nature of any given medium and/or hybrid practices our students also have the opportunity to explore art as an instrument for social change and a way of improving both our society and culture.
-Our students benefit from spacious and well-equipped facilities and external activities including links to the Milton Keynes Gallery, NN Contemporary Art (Northampton), Corby Cube Gallery and Rugby Museum and Art Gallery.
+You will learn through studio practice, specialist media workshops, professional study components and a programme of lectures and seminars.
+The course will give you an informed and critical understanding of contemporary practices and debates, encouraging the development of your creative and critical intelligence and showing you how to integrate innovative thinking with practical ability.
+You will be able to explore and question the nature of any given medium and/or hybrid practices and you will have the opportunity to explore art as an instrument for social change and a way of improving our society and culture.
+You will benefit from spacious and well-equipped facilities and links to the Milton Keynes Gallery, NN Contemporary Art (Northampton), Corby Cube Gallery and Rugby Museum and Art Gallery.

-Teaching staff have a broad range of research interests reflecting the disciplines available on the course, all staff are practicing artists who publish and exhibit both nationally and internationally.
-Visiting speakers have included the internationally known artists Richard Long, Ian Davenport, Mark Francis, Jenny Saville, Marcus Harvey, Dan Hays, Michael Landy, Richard Deacon, Ian McKeever and Richard Wilson along with innovative arts organizations such as Artangel.
+All of our staff are practicing artists who publish and exhibit nationally and internationally.
+We have regular visits from innovative arts organizations such as Artangel and internationally renowned artists including Richard Long, Ian Davenport, Mark Francis, Jenny Saville, Marcus Harvey, Dan Hays, Michael Landy, Richard Deacon, Ian McKeever and Richard Wilson.

 For more information on the show, please watch this short film: